 Because there was also a surprise election happening, everyone who would normally have wanted to help with raising money for Caroline Lucas, was busy doing all the other things that need doing for an election.

-I’ve had to make sure that I keep my own motivation going, and keep telling the world about the crowdfunder, and asking them to put money in.
-Fortunately, when you run a business you get used to this, so as soon as I could see it as exactly the same as promoting my own business, I was able to get into the swing of it and make sure that I did something every day.
+I’ve made sure that I keep my own motivation going.
+You need to keep telling the world about the crowdfunder.
+Asking them to put money in.
+Fortunately, when you run a business you get used to this.
+As soon as I could see it as the same as promoting my own business, I could get into the swing of it and make sure that I did something daily.

 Crowdfunder lesson six – use Facebook ads

-I was only able to spend £50 for an initial test of FB ads for this particular campaign, because there are very strict limitations on what a local political party can spend in a UK election.
+I was only able to spend £50 for an initial test of Facebook ads.
+This because there are very strict limitations on what a local political party can spend in a UK election.
 But, even that initial test told me that if I’d been able to continue spending a little bit each day on Facebook ads, we would have got money back in increased donations, with an ROI of at least 250%.
-You wouldn’t normally have this kind of restriction, so if you’re doing a crowdfunder, I would definitely use Facebook ads to increase awareness in a very targeted way.
+You wouldn’t normally have this kind of restriction.
+So, if you’re doing a crowdfunder, I would definitely use Facebook ads to increase awareness in a very targeted way.

-If you haven’t used Facebook ads before, I would either get in an expert to help you, or I would practice beforehand, because it’s easy to blow lots of money on Facebook ads and not use the right targeting.
+If you haven’t used Facebook ads before, I would either get in an expert to help you, or I would practice beforehand.
+It’s easy to blow lots of money on Facebook ads and not use the right targeting.
 See crowdfunder lesson one, don’t do it in a hurry.